Implementation

 - Directory-based registration: New variants added by creating files

-network.lisp # Network domain (added later without modifying existing)
+network.py # Network plugin (added later without modifying existing)

 Plugin architectures: Load modules from directories at runtime